carbreal/OSCP_Prep/VMs/DC-1/README.md

 >
 >3 rows in set (0.00 sec)

-No need to break the passwords, we can just change their pass.
+No need to break their passwords, we can just change them.

 www-data@DC-1:/var/www$ drush user-password Fred --password="fred"
 >Changed password for Fred                                              [success]